-Two Santa Clauses at the Same Time.
-Partly due to the large number of spending items in the tax code and effective taxes due to the phase-out of various benefits, I no longer divide the budget balance sheet into spending and taxes but, instead, as "giveaway" and "takeaway."
-Especially after the 1990 and 1993 budget agreements, both political parties have increasingly come to believe that it is political suicide to operate on the takeaway side of the budget.
-Indeed, with perhaps one exception, most members in today's Congress have never voted for any significant deficit reduction or for the systemic reform of any major spending or tax program.
-Both deficit reduction and systemic reform, you see, require identifying "losers"-those who must give up something to balance the sheets.
-Whatever one thinks of the exception-health reform-controversy over it tends to center less on whether it works than on who might be the losers.
-Accordingly, both political parties for a long time have only enacted tax cuts and spending increases while hoping that the other party will enact the tax increases and spending cuts that balance the government's books.
+2. Two Santas at the same time.
+Partly because of the large number of spending items in the tax code and effective taxes resulting from the phaseout of various benefits, I no longer divide the budget balance sheet into spending and taxes, but instead into its "giveaway" and "takeaway" sides.
+Especially after the 1990 and 1993 budget agreements, both political parties have increasingly come to believe that it is political suicide to operate on the takeaway side of the budget even though, over time, the sheet must be balanced.
+Both deficit reduction and systemic reform require identifying "losers" - those who must give up something to balance the sheets.
+Over the period from about 1997 to 2010, almost all actions were on the giveaway side.
+Health reform was a partial exception in that it did include some takeaways, but, even there, controversy tended to center less on whether it worked than on who might be the losers.
+As a consequence of the political backlash for identifying who pays for government, both political parties over that period for the most part enacted only tax cuts and spending increases while hoping that the other party would enact the tax increases and spending cuts that balance the government's books.